A 9-year-old who's been battling coronavirus for 6 months says the illness is a big deal - KVIA

 “No one would really believe us that we were still sick, and when you keep being not believed you stop believing yourself,” Lipman said.

-Lipman is still fighting the symptoms too.
-He said most mornings he wakes up with aches similar to when he broke his shoulder, he can’t go up the stairs without gasping and he can’t even cook dinner for his family like he so enjoys doing because he falls asleep.
+Lipman is still fighting the symptoms, too.
+He said most mornings he wakes up with aches similar to when he broke his shoulder.
+He can’t go up the stairs without gasping and can’t even cook dinner for his family like he so enjoys doing, because he falls asleep.

-Dr. William Li is researching long-hauler patients and said that while there is still so much more to learn, the problem likely involves the blood vessels.
+Dr. William Li, who is researching long-hauler patients, said that while there is still so much more to learn, the problem likely involves the blood vessels.

 “One of the important things is to keep talking to your doctor, and doctors need to keep listening to your patients,” Li said.
 “There is really something unfolding before our eyes that we need before our eyes that we need to actually come together with our patients and with ourselves as researchers and as doctors to try to help heal.”